 NOTE: I personally use KOHO on a day-to-day basis to help manage my spending, so this review is based on my experiences with them.
-If you sign up with code HALFBANKED, you’ll get an extra 1% cash back for your first 90 days, and I’ll get a small commission at no cost to you.
+If you sign up with code HALFBANKED, you will receive a $20 cash bonus in your account when you make your first purchase within 30 days of registration.

 - What is KOHO?

 - How do you open a KOHO Card?